JeffMv/OCCourseDownloader/README.md

 You will need to have the following dependencies installed:

-- `Selenium`  (installation instructions can be found [here](https://selenium-python.readthedocs.io/installation.html))
+- Install You can install python dependencies with one command: `pip install -r requirements.txt`.
 - (Depending on your browser of choice) install a browser driver for Selenium.
 For instance, [`Gecko Driver`](https://github.com/mozilla/geckodriver/releases) for Mozilla  Firefox or [`ChromeDriver`](https://chromedriver.chromium.org/) for Google Chrome.

-**Python dependencies**

-You can install python dependencies with one command: `pip install requests bs4 lxml tomd requests_download progressbar`.

-Otherwise, you can do it one by one.

-- `requests` : install with `pip install requests`
-- `BeautifulSoup` and `lxml` : install with `pip install bs4 lxml`
-- `tomd` for transforming HTML to Markdown files
-  You can also use another Markdown converter by tampering with the `markdown.py` file in the codebase.

 **Optional Python dependencies**